tfsingh/spsd/README.md

 3. Create an instance by running ```spsc new``` and filling out the relevant fields.

-4. Run the instance you just created serverlessly with ```spsc ss <NAME>```.
+4. Run the instance you just created serverlessly with ```spsc sl <NAME>```.
 Note that any data you'd like to be persisted should be kept on the /data path.

 ## Commands